-The phasing of maximum near-surface inflow and maximum upper-level outflow are slightly offset in time (Fig. 18).
-The maximum near-surface inflow occurs in the late evening to early morning hours, while the peak upper-level outflow tends to occur in the mid-morning to late afternoon.
-This temporal offset of several hours suggests that surges in low-level inflow proceed/follow surges in upper level outflow and that the mechanism(s) driving the TCDC do not initiate radial flow simultaneously throughout the depth of the storm.
-Perhaps radiative effects initiate enhanced outflow near the level of the outflow layer each day and there is a lag between this onset and the onset of enhanced radial inflow.
+The phasing of maximum near-surface inflow and maximum upper-level outflow are slightly offset in time, suggesting that the mechanism(s) driving the TCDC do not initiate radial flow simultaneously throughout the depth of the storm.
+Perhaps radiative effects initiate enhanced outflow near the level of the outflow layer each day and there is a lag between this onset and the onset of enhanced low-level radial inflow.